 The National Inter-Ministry Committee (IMC) for Cambodia will be revitalized and assume overarching responsibility for Strategic Action Programme implementation in Cambodia.
 The IMC will review and approve reports from the National Technical Working Group and the Specialized Executing Agencies for mangroves, coral reefs, seagrass, wetlands, land-based pollution, and economic valuation regarding the outputs and outcomes of efforts to achieve Strategic Action Programme targets.
 Cambodia's IMC will meet on a biannual basis during the operational phase of SAP implementation to guide the timely execution of national-level activities.
-The leading agency of Cambodian IMC is Ministry of Environment and members of the IMC will be appointed in 2021.
+The membership of Cambodia's National Inter-Ministry Committee is currently under finalisation.